Florida Halloween display turns heads, stirs debate

 “This was the goth girl selfie station,” he said.

-He said this is the last time he will be doing this display.
+He said this year is the last time that he will be doing this display.

 On Nov.
 1, a box full of dolls will be left at the end of his driveway for neighbors.